christ-gm/christ-gm/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 30px height></picture> About Me

 My name is Christian.
-I'm a final-year student of Computer Science Engineering, with a solid foundation in data science, machine learning and data mining.
+I'm Computer Science Engineer, with a solid foundation in data science, machine learning and data mining.
 I'm passionate about cybersecurity and constantly learning more about the field.
-Currently, I'm learning mobile development with Kotlin.
+Currently.
 In my daily life, I primarily use Linux, although I still use Windows for some games.
 My goal is to get all my games running on Linux.

 ## 🛠️ My Skills